RosNaviGator/Kronecker-based-CS-recovery/README.md

 # Python module to use MIT-BIH databases bind to Physionet.org
 pip install wfdb
 ```
-- __I didn't use it__ for my implementation, RECORD 100 already present in original repo was enough for the purpose of my study, so _the rest is up to you..._
+- __I didn't use it__ for my implementation, RECORD 100 already present in original repo was enough for the purpose of my study, so _the rest is up to you... (modify `scripts/main_run.py` to add it if you want)